h2oai/wave-ml/README.md

 predictions = model.predict('./Datasets/creditcard_test_cat.csv')
 ```

-A `.predict()` method call can take either the file path or python object with a raw data.
+A `.predict()` method call takes either the file path or python object with a raw data.
 Column names need to be specified but without the target column.
 The example shows prediction on a one row:

 ```python
 from h2o_wave.ml import load_model